Madagascar

 Visas

-30 day ($37) or 60 day ($45) Visa on arrival.
-You can get a visa before arrival which will save a bit of time at the airport, which can be especially handy if trying to make connecting flights.
+15 day ($10) or 30 day ($37) Visa on arrival.
+You can get a visa before arrival which will save a bit of time going to multiple different windows for stamps at the airport - handy if trying to make connecting flights.
 For updates and latest news check

 Due to global pandemic, Visas, Getting There, Getting Around or Accommodation information and pricing may have changed.
 Always check Government Travel Advice before travelling.